AP: States spent over $7B competing for early virus supplies

 “It was chaos, pandemonium," Brady said.
 “None of us knew what we were doing.”

-Though states have spent millions more this fall as COVID-19 cases surged again, the initial protective equipment spending panic has subsided as production increased and supply chains improved.
+Though states have spent millions more this fall as COVID-19 cases surged again, the initial PPE spending panic has subsided as production increased and supply chains improved.

 New Jersey and New York provided total figures but not specific details about their purchases.
 New Jersey’s health department said it would be too “disruptive” to agency operations to do so, and New York repeatedly postponed a response.

-The AP's data shows that millions of dollars flowed from states to businesses that had never before sold personal protective equipment, including a Chinese electric vehicle manufacturer, an American tribal organization and consultants with international connections.
+The AP's data shows that millions of dollars flowed from states to businesses that had never before sold PPE, including a Chinese electric vehicle manufacturer, an American tribal organization and consultants with international connections.
 Traditional safety equipment suppliers also saw a surge in PPE sales, offsetting their losses from other products amid the sudden recession.

 All of that led to a spike in prices paid by the states, costing taxpayers millions of dollars.